stanislawbartkowski/CivilizationREST/README.md

 | Success response | 200
 | Response data | token, gameid
 | Error response | Any other.
 The call does not report any error if the game does not exist.
-| Sample call | curl -X DELETE "http://localhost:8000/rest/resumegame?gameid=5,civ=China"
+| Sample call | curl -X GET "http://localhost:8000/rest/resumegame?gameid=5,civ=China"

 Sample culr session<br>
 > curl -X GET "http://localhost:8000/rest/civdata?what=3"